EDITOR’S NOTE: This article was verified by Asma Ghuidhaoui, a recipe and cookbook writer from Kairouan, Tunisia.

-The most popular version of these delicious Tunisian pastries is made with a whole egg wrapped in a triangular pastry pocket with tuna, onions, parsley, and harissa.
+The most popular version of these delicious Tunisian pastries is made with egg wrapped in a triangular pastry pocket with tuna, onions, parsley, and harissa.
 Spritzed with lemon juice, it’s a tasty snack that’s traditionally eaten by hand.
-Just be careful not to let the runny egg drip onto your shirt!

 Breakfast lovers will probably be familiar with this next Tunisian dish.
 More commonly known as shakshouka or shakshuka in the west, chakchouka refers to a globally popular Maghrebi dish of poached eggs served in a spicy tomato sauce with green peppers, onion, garlic, olive oil, paprika, harissa, cumin, and cayenne pepper.